The Future of Teaching: How Professors Are Using AI to Improve Lectures

 • Turnitin - For AI-based plagiarism detection and feedback

-These tools represent just a fraction of how AI is transforming education, making it more adaptive, efficient, and accessible for learners worldwide.
-Personalized Learning with AI.
+These tools represent a fraction of how AI is transforming education, making it more adaptive, efficient, and accessible for learners worldwide.

 For example, AI-based systems analyze students’ learning styles and provide them with individual exercises and resources.
 If a student is weak in a particular subject, AI can provide additional material or exercises, while advanced students can be presented with innovative challenges.
 In this way, each student can learn at their own pace.